Zer0Q/awesome-ai-resources/README.md

 - [Awesome Software Architecture](https://github.com/mehdihadeli/awesome-software-architecture)

-  > A curated list of awesome AI resources, articles, videos, and tools to learn and practice artificial intelligence, among other interesting tech topics
+  > A curated list of awesome articles, videos, and other resources to learn and practice software architecture, patterns, and principles

 ## Learning Resources